-The past several months have been personally difficult and discouraging due to some pressing and very serious issues in our family.
+A while back, I went through a personally difficult and discouraging season due to some pressing and very serious issues in our family.
 I’m sure you have all experienced such struggles.
 And, if you are like me, the almost overwhelming weight of the temptation to “fix” everything in the lives of those I love threatened to undermine my peace, joy and contentment in the midst of my circumstances.

 As I unburdened my heart to a dear friend, she took me to Psalm 40 and encouraged me to sit there with God for awhile.
 What an amazing gift!
 For the sake of this blog, I am only going to focus upon the first three verses.
 There is so much richness and treasure to be mined here!
 Let me share with you some of the incredibly restorative prayers that burst out of these verses: